Local compilation

 Update firmware project

-The generated project uses keyboard.toml to config the keyboard.
-There're steps you have to do to customize your own firmware:
+The generated project uses the keyboard.toml file to config the keyboard.
+These steps you have to do to customize your own firmware:

 Edit keyboard.toml